jayeshyadav5202/Norway-Automotive-Sales-Overview/README.md

 # Norway-Automotive-Sales-Overview
 Data Analysis Project using Power BI

-Built an interactive dashboard analyzing sales trends, revenue performance, and fuel-type demand using Power BI and DAX.
+- Built an interactive dashboard analyzing sales trends, revenue performance, and fuel-type demand using Power BI and DAX.

+## Data Source

+The dataset for EV charging patterns is used for the analysis and is preprocessed for better insights.

-KEY FEATURES:
+## KEY FEATURES:

 1. Business Problem:
 The business needed a clear and simple way to understand car sales performance in Norway.
 The raw data was available, but it was difficult to identify sales trends, top brands, popular models, and customer fuel preferences from tables alone.